-Before really getting to know SharePoint, people are often confused by what exactly it is.
+Before really getting to know SharePoint document management system, people are often confused by what exactly it is.
 Some people hear the words “document management system” and a certain expectation springs to mind, while others have a completely different expectation.
-To clear up any confusion, this article will explain what SharePoint is, define document management software, explain the differences between document and file management, and bring it all together to show how SharePoint is actually not document management software.
+To clear up any confusion, this article will explain what SharePoint document management is, define document management software, explain the differences between document and file management, and bring it all together to show how SharePoint is actually not document management software.
 To start off, let’s define both SharePoint and then a document management system.

-Put simply, document management software is a computer system used to track and store electronic documents.
-It can usually keep track of who modified the document last, and contributes overall to what is known as a content management system.
+Put simply, document management software is a computer system used to track and store electronic documents or files.
+Document management software can usually keep track of who modified the document last, and contributes overall to what is known as a content management system.

 A document management software system has a few key components: